-Students who wish to speak with a mental health or drug addiction counselor can call or e-mail the College Counselor for confidential counseling or for outside referrals.
+Students who wish to speak with a mental health or drug addiction counselor can call or e-mail the the Director of Academic Support and Learning Specialist for confidential counseling or for outside referrals.

 On-Campus Professional Courtesy

 All classes will await their instructor's arrival for twenty minutes after the scheduled time and may then leave, unless notified by the instructor or a College representative of his/her intention to be late.
 A student representative (class officer) must notify the department chair and/or the Dean of Student Services prior to dismissing the class.